 To understand how the concept works and which possibilities we have to improve our computation speed, we need a few terms clarified.
-If you feel confident about these terms, you may skip the first few headings and just select one of the three possibilities I introduced:
+If you feel confident about these terms, you may skip the first few headings and select one of the three possibilities I introduce:

 - Multithreading in Python using threading.Thread

 - Comparing the parallelization techniques

 Generally spoken you can apply concurrency whenever you can execute your code parallelly.
 Imagine a simple example where you want to add 8 numbers.

 To further simplifiy things, let's assume each addition would take a full second.
 So it would take 7 seconds to add these 8 number as we have to do 7 operations.
 How could you compute this in multiple threads?
 Well you could simple split these operations up into 7 additions of their own: